- Walmart takes the lead for grocery ecommerce sales.

 “While this is a relatively strong showing, Amazon’s grocery share is still significantly below that of market leader Walmart (18%),” added Wolff.

 As customer expectations for online grocery shopping grow, and as other ecommerce retailers increase their digital capabilities, Amazon will have to add to its suite of digital grocery features to avoid losing shoppers.
 Furthermore, the retail giant will have to build out its brick-and-mortar presence to rival existing retailers, and have a real shot at dominating the market.

 Kroger broke into our top 10 US ecommerce companies in 2020, surpassing $13 billion in ecommerce sales that year, and has leveraged its many investments, such as building out its own logistics, to continue to make a name for itself over the last couple years.
 The grocer’s sales are showing no sign of slowing, as they are poised to grow 22% in 2022.

 “Kroger is in fact one of the more advanced ecommerce players when compared to traditional supermarkets like Albertsons, Ahold Delhaize and Publix,” said Liu.

 Like what you’re reading?
 Click here to learn more about Insider Intelligence’s leading Ecommerce and Retail research.

 Compared to others on this list, Target may not be considered a traditional grocer, but the advancements the big-box retailer has made over the years has propelled its growth in the ecommerce grocery arena.

-Curbside pickup, as well as Target’s same-day delivery grocery offering via Shipt—which it acquired in 2018—will help the company continue growing in the space.
+Target’s same-day delivery grocery offering via Shipt—which it acquired in 2018—are expected to help the company to continue to grow in the space.